BlockchainJournal/Wallet-Login-Demo/README.md

 ![Screenshot 2023-10-03 at 11 29 26 AM](https://github.com/reselbob/SimpleWeb3Auth/assets/1110569/c19ad37a-67f8-4b10-bf18-2ebc8f241652)

-**Step 3:** Click the button labeled `Sign` in the lower right of the MetaMask plugin to log in to the web site.
+**Step 3:** Click the button labeled `Sign` in the lower right of the MetaMask plugin to log in to the website.

-Clicking the `Sign` button will make it so that you'll be authenticated to the demonstration web site using MetaMask's validation mechanisms.
+Clicking the `Sign` button will make it so that you'll be authenticated to the demonstration website using MetaMask's validation mechanisms.

 # Declaring a profile